All Categories > Compliance > Spanish working time law

 Maximum working hours for employees

-The Spanish working time law protects employees by stipulating maximum working hours and prohibitions for certain days.
+The Spanish working time law protects employees by stipulating maximum working hours and prohibitions for specific days.

 According to the collective agreement, the maximum weekly working time is 40 hours (weekly average over one year).
-The normal daily working time may not exceed 9 hours.
+The standard daily working time may not exceed 9 hours.

 Some activities have adapted regulations.
 For example, stricter rules apply to night work and shift work.
-There are also special protective measures for employees between the ages of 16 and 18.
-However, these strict regulations are not measured by this software and must therefore be considered and implemented independently.
+There are also special protective measures for employees between 16 and 18.

 All employees have the right to breaks during their working hours.
 These are mainly for rest and refreshment.